cubrink/vault-template/vault-template/assets/templater/templates/wiki.md

 ---

 # In Progress

 > [!attention]
-> This page is #in-progress, the notes below represent potentially meaningful but incomplete content and thoughts
+> This page is #in-progress, the notes below represent potentially meaningful, but unorganized content and thoughts.

 ## Notes